jbarroso/clean-code/README.md

 ```java
 int elapsedTimeInDays;
 ```
 Choosing names that reveal intent can make it much easier to understand and change code.
+This is helpful to others as well as your future self.
 What is the purpose of this code?

 From this:
 ```java